bunkbed-tech/bunkbed.tech/README.md

-# website
+# bunkbed.tech

-www.bunkbed.tech
+bunkbed.tech is the homepage where you can find us

-A homepage to show off all our projects, documentation, and blog posts to track development.
+Project descriptions, documentation, and blog posts to track development for our projects can be found here.
+Dashboards, tools, and apps can be found on related subdomains.

-## Ideas
+## Details

 - Host on-premises instead of using a cloud provider
 - Until an on-premises option can be achieved, use a Hetzner VPS